Makenzie Kirk: Hamilton Academical (loan)

 On 5 January 2024, Kirk joined Scottish League One side Hamilton Academical on loan until the end of the season.

 St Johnstone

 In July 2024, he signed for Scottish Premiership side St Johnstone for an undisclosed fee.

 Portsmouth

 On 1 September 2025, Kirk signed with EFL Championship club Portsmouth on a three-year deal.

+Barnsley (loan)

+On July 16, 2026, Kirk joined Barnsley on a season-long loan.

 Style of play

 Hearts manager Robbie Neilson described Kirk as a "natural finisher" after he made his debut as an 18 year-old in the Scottish Premiership.

 Personal life

 Kirk is the son of former Northern Ireland international football player Andy Kirk.

 Also MaKenzie has a brother named Corey Kirk who plays for Livingston B team.